UI Components by Ext JS to Create A Stunning Mobile App

 Frequently Asked Questions (FAQs)

-What are UI components?
+What are dropdowns in UI called?

 Start using Sencha Ext JS today and build functional mobile apps quickly!